|Limits on the source database

 - Due to the limits of AnalyticDB for MySQL, if the disk space usage of the nodes in an AnalyticDB for MySQL cluster reaches 80%, the task is delayed and error messages are returned.
 We recommend

-that you estimate the required disk space based on the objects to migrate.
-You must
+that you estimate the required disk space based on the objects to be migrated.
+Make

 - Before you migrate data, evaluate the impact of data migration on the performance

 of the source and destination databases.
 We recommend that you migrate data during

 off-peak hours.
 During full data migration, DTS uses the read and write resources

 of the source and destination databases.
 This may increase the loads of database servers.

 - During full data migration, concurrent INSERT operations cause fragmentation in the

 tables of the destination database.
 After full data migration is complete, the size

 of used tablespace of the destination database is larger than that of the source database.